nodeshift-archived/centos7-s2i-nodejs/PUBLISHING.md

 # Then make the docker image tags and publish
 make tag publish

-# We've published the new release under the 'latest' tag.
-# Commit and push that to github, then deal with the new branch.
-git commit -a -m "(chore) release 8.x version" git push origin master

-# Now create the 8.x branch.
-Make sure all is good and publish to
-# Docker hub.
-git checkout -b 8.x
-make tag publish

-# The 8.x branch has all the commits we need
+# The 10.x branch has all the commits we need.
-# right now, since we just made those changes on master.
-# Just tag it with the node version and push.
+# Tag it with the node version and push.
-git tag -s node-8.0.0 -m "Node.js 8.0.0 release"
+git tag -s -m "Node.js 10.0.0 release" node-10.0.0
-git push origin 8.x --follow-tags
+git push upstream 10.x --follow-tags

 ```

 Don't forget the git tags.
 These are important and allow us to roll back